 Apply for a Place

-To apply for a Boarding or Day place at Wymondham College for the academic year 2019-2020, please click the relevant link below.
+To apply for a Boarding or Day place at Wymondham College, please click the relevant link below.

 Please make sure you are aware of our Admissions Policy and understand the type of application you are submitting before applying.
 All Admissions information is found on the relevant Admissions pages.

 Sixth Form Applications - 2023For any questions about the application process please see our FAQ page or contact our External Relations Team who will advise you on the application process.

 Tel: 01953 609014